The Strange Library Pdf Free Download

 "Moriko I haven't even taken 'The Strange Library' out of it's plastic cover yet.
 Your research skills are still good, but your timing seems to be

 This time (unlike the last) the call came in the morning while I was eating a banana.
-Christmas breaks were over, my partner was back at work and I still had a month before I had to teach again.
+Christmas breaks were over, my partner was back at work and I still had a month before I had to teach again."Happy New Year Brendon", came the distinctive voice.

 "And to you Moriko", I replied.